Libensemble/libensemble/docs/executor/executor.rst

        executor, and task information can be queried through the task attributes below and the query functions.

-Job status attributes include the following:
+Task status attributes include the following:

 :task.state: (string) The task status.
 One of ('UNKNOWN'|'CREATED'|'WAITING'|'RUNNING'|'FINISHED'|'USER_KILLED'|'FAILED')